 A rabies vaccination is strongly recommended, though not required, especially if the member will be interacting with aggressive or quarantined animals.

-All D.A.R.T. members must attend at least one (1) general meeting per year and one (1) training session quarterly.
+All D.A.R.T. members must attend one (1) general meeting per year and one (1) training session quarterly.
 Meetings are held quarterly (January, April, July, and October).
-All D.A.R.T. members must complete six (6) hours of training and preparation per year.
+All D.A.R.T. members must participate in trainings and exercises throughout the year.

-No volunteers under the age of 21 are allowed to participate in field operations due to liability concerns.
-If participating D.A.R.T. team agencies wish to utilize their own volunteers under the age of 21 at their facilities to free up other staff for field operations for the D.A.R.T. team, then they may do so in accordance with their own volunteer guidelines.
+No volunteers under the age of 21 are allowed to participate during a disaster.
+If participating D.A.R.T. team agencies wish to utilize their own volunteers under the age of 21 at their facilities to free up other staff for the D.A.R.T. team, then they may do so in accordance with their own volunteer guidelines.